 Provisions for claims reported and IBNR are based on the estimated ultimate cost of all claims incurred but not settled at the reporting date, whether reported or not, together with related claims handling costs and reduction for the expected value of salvage and other recoveries.
 Delays can be experienced in the notification and settlement of certain types of claims; therefore, the ultimate cost of which cannot be known with certainty at the reporting date.
 The liability is not discounted for the time value of money and includes provision for claims reported and claims IBNR.
 The provision for claims liability is based on the independent adjuster's report on the individual claims.
-The provision for claims IBNR was estimated using Chain Ladder method based on both claims paid and claims incurred, and Expected Loss Ratio.
+The provision for claims IBNR was estimated using Chain Ladder method based on both claims paid and claims incurred, Bornheutter-Ferguson method based on both claims paid and claims incurred, and Expected Loss Ratio.
 No provision for equalization or catastrophic reserves is recognized.
 The liability is derecognized when the contract expires, is discharged, or cancelled.